pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 A successful Pega deployment immediately returns details that show progress for your deployment.

-14. Refresh the Kubernetes dashboard you opened in step 7; if you closed it, open a new command prompt running as Administrator and relaunch the browser as directed in Step 10.
+14. Refresh the Kubernetes dashboard you opened in step 7.
+If you closed the dashboard, open a new command prompt running as Administrator and relaunch the browser as directed in Step 10.

-    In the dashboard, use the **Namespace** pulldown to change the view to **mypega** and click on the **Pods** view.
+15. In the dashboard, use the **Namespace** pulldown to change the view to **mypega** and click on the **Pods** view.

 ![](media/055d24b4ac0c0dfcb9c68cec334ce42a.png)

+Note: A deployment takes about 15 minutes for all of the resource configurations to complete; however a full Pega Platform installation into the database can take up to an hour.

+To follow the progress of an installation, use the dashboard.
+For subsequent deployments, you will not need to do this.
 Initially, some of the resources are making requests to complete the configuration; therefore, you will see red warnings while the configuration is finishing.
 This is expected behavior.

-A deployment takes about 15 minutes for all of the resource configurations to complete; however a full Pega Platform installation into the database can take up to an hour.
-To follow the progress of an installation, use the dashboard; for subsequent deployments, you will not need to do this.

-15. To view the status of an installation, on the Kubernetes dashboard, select **Jobs**, locate the **pega-db-install** job, and click the logs icon located on the right side of that row.
+16. To view the status of an installation, on the Kubernetes dashboard, select **Jobs**, locate the **pega-db-install** job, and click the logs icon located on the right side of that row.

     After you open the logs view, you can click the icon for automatic refresh to see current updates to the install log.

-16. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the **mypega** namespace pods.
+17. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the **mypega** namespace pods.

 ![](media/f7779bd94bdf3160ca1856cdafb32f2b.png)